 Matheny noted that you’ll likely burn a similar amount of calories hula hooping as you would from walking for exercise.

 Some research has suggested possible benefits for your waistline.
-In a 2019 study in the journal Obesity Facts, 53 overweight people either walked about 10,000 steps a day or used a three-pound weighted hula hoop for roughly 13 minutes a day.
-Each group did one exercise for 6 weeks then switched to the other group.
+In a 2019 study in the journal Obesity Facts, 53 overweight people either walked about 10,000 steps a day or used a 3-pound weighted hula hoop for roughly 13 minutes a day.
+Each group did one exercise for six weeks, then switched to the other group.
 Both groups had a small amount of weight loss (about one pound).
 Those who hula hooped lost more abdominal fat than those who walked, losing about three centimeters around their waist (just over an inch) compared with less than one centimeter in the walking group.
 (Keep in mind that the people in the hula hoop group also happened to walk a lot too, nearly 9,000 steps a day.)

 Matheny compared weighted hula hoops to another piece of at-home exercise equipment, the mini elliptical machines that you keep under your desk to pedal while you work.
 Those are used while sitting, so Matheny said weighted hula hoops might be a better workout because you're standing and doing something that you probably enjoy.